Zuckerberg’s apologies have been a staple of Facebook scandals. Now the company offers defiance.

 The claims from Haugen echo ones leveled against the company for years but are unusual for the thousands of pages of documentary evidence she downloaded from the company’s own computer systems and shared with lawmakers and news organizations, including the Wall Street Journal, which first reported on her allegations.

-Though the company’s stock price was down nearly 5 percent after Monday’s unusual outage, the company’s previous controversies have not seriously undermined its business.
-Facebook now boasts 3.5 billion users — more than half of the world’s Internet users — across its subsidiaries, including Instagram, Messenger and WhatsApp and its reach is so great that the outage was treated as a major news story across the world.
+Though the company’s stock price was down nearly 5 percent after the unusual outage on Monday, the company’s previous controversies have not seriously undermined its business.
+Facebook now boasts 3.5 billion users — more than half of the world’s Internet users — across its subsidiaries, including Instagram, Messenger and WhatsApp, and its reach is so great that the outage was treated as a major news story across the world.

-Beginning with revelations in 2017 that Russian operatives had used Facebook to interfere in the U.S. presidential election a year earlier, the company has been subject to a degree of public scrutiny other social media companies largely have avoided.
-It’s been subjected to advertiser boycotts, viral calls for users to quit the service, civil rights allegations, a record penalty by the Federal Trade Commission for privacy failures and harsh criticism by leaders of both major political parties.
+Starting with revelations in 2017 that Russian operatives had used Facebook to interfere in the U.S. presidential election a year earlier, the company has been subject to a degree of public scrutiny other social media companies largely have avoided.
+It’s been subjected to advertiser boycotts, viral calls for users to quit the service, civil rights allegations, a record penalty by the FTC for privacy failures and harsh criticism by leaders of both major political parties.

 There have also been numerous whistleblowers, including some former executives who’ve spoken out against the company.
 One of them, Sophie Zhang, also helped bring forward a trove of internal documents that alleged that the company had turned a blind eye to foreign governments that spread disinformation.